InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/explicit-shared-ownership.md

 - There are too many teams dependent on the component to pull everyone into one single meeting to discuss ownership.

 - There may be people dependent on the module that are not yet known.
-There often is fear around maintenance efforts arising from unwanted attribution to the project
+There often is fear around maintenance efforts arising from unwanted attribution to the project.

 # Solution